Using InterSystems MDX

 This chapter provides an overview of InterSystems IRIS Business Intelligence and explains how Business Intelligence supports MDX (MultiDimensional eXpressions), which is a query language implemented by many vendors.

-is an interactive, drillable display of data, designed for specific user roles or for specific areas of your user interface.
+A pivot table is an interactive, drillable display of data, designed for specific user roles or for specific areas of your user interface.

 Pivot tables are central to Business Intelligence; they select and aggregate data and display it in an interactive format.

 The following figure shows an example pivot table.
 It shows the number of patients and the average allergy count per patient, grouped by age and gender.

 Because the concepts are interrelated, making it difficult to discuss each concept without reference to the others, it is useful for us to start with preliminary definitions:

 A level enables you to group records.
 A level has members.
 Each member, in turn, corresponds to a specific group of records in the source data.